Duke Batthyány Ferenc (1497-1566)

 I would add him to the respectful members of the Valiant Order, though.
 After all, many of his descendants have done much for the Homeland that they could not have carried out without the huge wealth of the family.

 Ferenc was sent to the Hungarian king`s court where he was brought up along with the young heir of the kingdom who later got famous as King Louis II of Hungary, the one who died at Mohács in 1526.
 The young heir was 9 years younger than him.
 Ferenc was just 17 in 1514 when he was appointed as Royal Chamberlain.
 It was noted about his young years that he loved merry-making, wine, and ladies in the Court.
 After Louis was crowned, he made Ferenc his Cupbearer in 1517.
-Thus he has been elevated to the rank of the greatest barons of the country.
+Thus he has been elevated to the rank of one of the greatest barons in the country.
 Next time, he became Duke (or Bán) of Croatia-Slavonia-Dalmatia in 1523.

 As a Chamberlain, he took part in the military actions against the Dózsa-peasant uprising in 1514.
 He was made Chief Comes of Vas County in 1521 and was wearing the Chief Comes title of Pozsony County between 1525-27, too.
-It was the time when he got hold of his first major domains, the lands of Lord Török Bálint (Török was accused of letting Nándorfehérvár aka Belgrade fall to the Turks so his lands were taken away) and Ferenc was also given all the domains of the mighty Újlaky family as they didn`t have a male heir who could have inherited the baron`s lands.
+It was the time when he got hold of his first major domains, the lands of Lord Török Bálint (Török was accused of letting Nándorfehérvár aka Belgrade fall to the Turks so his lands were taken away), and Ferenc was also given all the domains of the mighty Újlaky family as they didn`t have a male heir who could have inherited the baron`s lands.
 This was how Batthyány Ferenc received the Castle of Németújvár in 1524.
 (See the pictures of his castle below.)

 Ferenc was defending Jajca Castle successfully against the Ottomans in 1525.

-He took part in the Battle of Mohács in 1526 where he was leading the right-wing which was attacking the enemy.
+He took part in the Battle of Mohács in 1526 where he was leading the right wing which was attacking the enemy.
 After the battle, he managed to escape.

 He was among the supporters of King Szapolyai János on his coronation in Székesfehérvár during the autumn but a few days later he fled to King Habsburg Ferdinand when he heard that Szapolyai was giving the rank of Duke to his rival, Frangepán Kristóf.
 As a sign of his gratitude, the Habsburg ruler confirmed his rank as a Duke / Bán of Croatia.
 King Ferdinand gave Ferenc also the domain of Rohonc-Szalónak just for sure, later Szolnok city and Újlipótvár became his, too.
 (Szolnok was taken from him in 1552 by the Ottomans.)